 Contractors and subcontractors that enter into arbitration agreements with workers, will need to review these agreements to ensure that they are compliant with the final rule.
 Arbitration agreements for Title VII sexual harassment and assault claims are only allowed if employees signed them before the October 25, 2016 deadline date.
 After this date agreements are no longer valid.

 If you need help with government contract reporting requirements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.